shan-emacs/emacs-packages-mirrors/melpa/xmlunicode-readme.txt

    xmlunicode-character-menu-insert       choose special character from a popup menu xmlunicode-character-shortcut-insert   enter a two-character shortcut for a
                                           unicode character

+   Helm integration is provided in `xmlunicode-helm.el`.
+For helm, use the function `xmlunicode-character-insert-helm`.

    You can also create a standard Emacs menu for the character menu list (instead of, or in addition to, the popup).
 To do that: